preciofishbone/OmniaDocsG2/blocks/analytics-filters/index.rst

 .. image:: analytics-block-general.png

-+ **Connection key**: You can create a connection between this block and several Analytics widget blocks.
-This is how you can use this filter settings in several widget blocks.
++ **Connection key**: You can create a connection between this block and one or more Analytics widget blocks and/or Analytics report blocks.
+This is how you can use this filter settings in several other blocks.
 Just type a suitable connection key.

 Display
 ---------